gstroup/apimocker/README.md

 }
 ```

-When you POST to /referral with a JSON POST body of:
+A POST request to /referral with a JSON POST body of:
 ```js
    {
        "data": {